15rock/TCFD-reporting/README.md

 # 15Rock is proud to share an open-source TCFD reporting survey.

+We believe increasing transparency and access would help us all work together to fight climate change.
 The underlying and main pillars are TCFD.
 Our goal is:

 - Simplicity
   - At different levels of company's maturity (startups to large fortune 500s)